Articling Student Program

 Articling Rotation System

 Blakes puts an emphasis on the importance of good mentoring.
-In addition to their principal, students are under the supervision of a mentor, usually a mid-level associate who practises in that area, at each stage of their rotation.
-The mentor ensures the student receives a variety of work and helps train the articled student.
+In addition to their principal, students are under the supervision of a team of associate mentos.
+The mentors ensure the student receives a variety of work and helps train the articled student.
 As a result, we integrate our articled students into our day-to-day practice

 When articled students start at Blakes, they receive an orientation on the resources at the Firm.